Etiquette

 After you dance...

 Please do not run off as soon as the song ends and leave your partner stranded on the dance floor.
 This goes for follows as well.
-Thank your partner for the dance and together move off the floor before finding someone else to dance.
-Gentlemen, it is especially nice to offer your partner your arm and escort them back to a seat.
-Also, do not stand and hold a conversation on the dance floor.
+Thank your partner for the dance and move off the floor before finding someone else to dance.
+Do not stand and hold a conversation on the dance floor.
 It interrupts the flow of dancers when they have to avoid obstacles.

 What to do in an uncomfortable situation...